Sonnet XV

 The same opening is used by Milton in one of his sonnets When I consider how my light is spent.

-2. Holds in perfection but a little moment,
+- 2. Holds in perfection but a little moment,

-Holds in perfection = remains at its state of perfection, encloses perfection within itself.
+- Holds in perfection = remains at its state of perfection, encloses perfection within itself.
 Nature ensures that all organic things reach a point of excellence which has only a brief duration.

-3. That this huge stage presenteth nought but shows
+- 3. That this huge stage presenteth nought but shows

-this huge stage = the world, the globe, the grand scheme of the universe;
+huge stage = the world, the globe,

 presenteth naught but shows = gives nothing but dramatic spectacles, sham performances.
 An assertion that the visual reality of the world is illusory, that since it is momentary in its transience, it should not be given great credence or have any sense of worth attached to it.
 Shakespeare's stage experience would add a special lustre to the imagery of this line.The 'realities' of our existence are as fleeting as the scenes set forth on the boards of the Globe theatre.
-Perhaps also a reference to Plato's cave, in which reality is depicted as the shadows cast on he wall of a cave by figures dancing in front of a fire, the dancing figures being forever enclosed and never catching a glimpse of daylight.
+Perhaps also a reference to Plato's cave, in which reality is depicted as the shadows cast on he wall of a cave by figures dancing in front of a fire, the dancing figures being forever enclosed and never catching a glimpse of daylight. - 4.
+Whereon the stars in secret influence comment;

-Whereon = upon which;
+= upon which;

 in secret influence comment = make hidden decisions which influence the things viewed.
-An invisible fluid was supposed to emanate from the stars which had an effect on the world. in secret influence also suggests secret meetings which decide the fate of individuals. comment is from the Latin commentare 'to devise, invent', hence with a suggestion of 'to devise some future fate'.
+An invisible fluid was supposed to emanate from the stars which had an effect on the world. in secret influence also suggests secret meetings which decide the fate of individuals. comment is from the Latin commentare 'to devise, invent', hence with a suggestion of 'to devise some future fate'. - 5.
+When I perceive that men as plants increase,

-increase = grow, develop, increase in stature; multiply.
+= grow, develop, increase in stature;

-6. Cheered and checked even by the self-same sky,
+- 6. Cheered and checked even by the self-same sky,

-cheered = encouraged, made happy;
+= encouraged, made happy;

 checked = stopped, obstructed.
 Bad weather would check a plant's growth (the word is still used by gardeners).